 2. Olive Oil

-Olive oil can be used to soothe baby’s skin as it acts as an excellent moisturizer.
-Its natural anti-inflammatory and antimicrobial properties aids in faster healing.
-Olive oil helps best for babies who are suffering from diaper rash caused by allergic reactions.
+Olive oil can soothe baby’s skin as it acts as an excellent moisturizer.
+Its natural anti-inflammatory and antimicrobial properties aid in faster healing.
+Olive oil best helps babies suffering from diaper rash caused by allergic reactions.

 3. Breast milk

 Breast Milk is an exceptional home remedy for diaper rash as it helps to soothe and heal the baby’s skin.
 It is natural anti-infection property heals the baby very fast.
 If you are breastfeeding your little one, use it to cure diaper rash.